 Day 3: Feedback and Refinement

 Read your draft to one person you trust.
 This is the time to cut anything that feels too formal or repetitive.
-In 2025, the trend is toward "human-checking" drafts—even if you used AI to help organize your thoughts, the final version must sound like you.
+Even if you used a tool to help organize your thoughts, the final version should sound like you and reflect your own memories.

 Day 4: The Out-Loud Practice